-3. Living away from home housing needs and other support - Being a 'child in need'
+Living away from home housing needs and other support - Being a Child in Need or 'Looked After' young person

-If you are homeless and the assessment finds that you need more than simple housing help you will be classed as a Child in Need.
-This means that the Council has a duty to look after you and to help you stay safe/have a place to live and to have the chance to become an adult with as much help as possible.
+If you are homeless and you have explored your options (as outlined in section 2) and the assessment concludes that you require support from a Social Worker; you will be classed as a Child in Need.
+This means that the Local Authority has a duty to support you and help you stay safe/have a place to live and to have a chance to become an adult with as much help as possible.
+Your Social Worker will work together with your Housing Officer to advise of the assessment outcome.
+You will need to access benefits to support you covering the cost of your accommodation.